databendlabs/databend-docs/docs/doc/03-develop/00-golang.md

 import StepsWrap from '@site/src/components/StepsWrap';
 import StepContent from '@site/src/components/Steps/step-content';

-Databend offers a driver (databend-go) written in Golang, which facilitates the development of applications using the Golang programming language and establishes connectivity with Databend and Databend Cloud.
+Databend offers a driver (databend-go) written in Golang, which facilitates the development of applications using the Golang programming language and establishes connectivity with Databend.

 For installation instructions, examples, and the source code, see the GitHub [databend-go](https://github.com/databendcloud/databend-go) repo.